 Fourth-quarter revenues in line with expectations

 D.R.
-Horton (DHI) reported first-quarter revenues of $2.3 billion—a 35% increase on a year-over-year basis and a sequential decrease of about 7%.
-Revenues came higher than Wall Street expectations.
+Horton, Inc. (DHI) reported fourth-quarter revenues of $2.1 billion—a 33% increase on a year-over-year basis and a sequential increase of about 15%.
+Revenues came in more or less in line with Wall Street expectations.

 Orders rise in both dollars and units

-Backlog increased 21% to 9,285 units, and 29% in dollar terms, to $2.7 billion.
+Backlog increased 21% in unit terms, from 8,205 to 9,888, and 29% in dollar terms, from $2.2 billion to $2.9 billion.
 This bodes well for the spring selling season.
 Backlog is an indicator of future revenues, which makes it an important statistic that investors should track.

 Management comments on the quarter